Don’t miss today’s Startup Alley Ask Me Anything Session at 1pm PT – TechCrunch

 The AMA kicks off with a quick overview of Disrupt and Startup Alley, and then we’ll move into a panel discussion moderated by the Startup Alley team.
 Our panel of fierce founders and veteran exhibitors includes Felicia Jackson, inventor and founder of CPRWrap; Khrys Hatch, Capital Program Manager at Launch Tennessee; and Luke Heron, founder and CEO of Testcard.
 Heron’s startup has the added distinction of earning a TC Top Pick designation in 2019 — be sure to ask him about that experience.

 Now, 2020 is a year like no other — not exactly a newsflash, right?
 Digital Startup Alley may be virtual, but the connections and opportunities that come from exhibiting there are very real.
 Still, you have questions.
 We get it.
-That’s why Emma Comeau, our Director of Events, will join us toward the end of the session to talk about what you, the Disrupt community, can expect at this year’s conference.
+That’s why Emma Comeau, our director of Events, will join us toward the end of the session to talk about what you, the Disrupt community, can expect at this year’s conference.
 You can ask her anything, too.

 Today’s the day, founders.
 Join us for the Digital Startup Ask Me Anything Session — it’s free — at 4 p.m.
 ET/ 1 p.m.
 PT.
 Simply RSVP on the TechCrunch LinkedIn page, bring your burning questions and keep your business moving forward.